What to Expect During a Virtual Lactation Consultation

 There are no “shoulds” here.
 The goal is not a perfect breastfeeding story, it’s a feeding plan that works for you.

-2. We observe a feeding together
+2. We observe a feeding together or discuss medical history and options

 When baby is ready, we’ll walk through a feeding step-by-step while I observe: